ahrendsen/piCam/README.md

 piCam is a collection of bash scripts that are used to operate webcams using a raspberry pi.

-There are two aspects to this project: 1.
+There are three aspects to this project: 1.
 Timelapse photos and 2.
-Motion detecting camera.
+Motion detecting camera. and 3.
+Video monitor.

 # Timelapse photos
 This function involves collecting timelapse photos and concatenate them into a stop-motion film.